ArevaloBrandon115/object_label/README.md

 - Zoom: You can zoom by scrolling your mouse wheel
 - Rotate: You can rotate by holding down the left control key on your keyboard and scrolling with your mouse wheel

 <a name="Features"/>

+## Features
+An object could be highlighted in two ways:
+1. Hovering over the object itself.
-A object could be highlighted when hovering over the corresponding part or the button on the left hand side
+2. Hovering over the button on the left hand side of the screen corresponding to that object.

 <a name="Scripts"/>